saurabhrpi/startup-ecosystem-intelligence/README.md

 - Figuring out the data sources.
 - Clarify the ambiguity around target user persona.
-- Clarify the price point of product.
+- Clarify the price point of product as well as the target market segment of the product.

 ## 🤝 Contributing